hhhhh168/hybrid-recommender/README.md

-# WorkHeart Hybrid Recommender System
+# Hybrid Recommender System

-A hybrid recommendation system for WorkHeart, a dating app for white-collar professionals.
+A hybrid recommendation system for a dating app for white-collar professionals.
 This system combines collaborative filtering and natural language processing to generate personalized match recommendations.

 ## Overview